shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/external-seller-troubleshooting.md

 1. **Verify that the corresponding placements have been deactivated.**

     Placements may be deactivated by our system for reasons related to inventory quality.
 If the site or app ID sent in a request maps to a deactivated placement, this request will not be valid and will receive a 400 MALFORMED HTTP error.
-For more information on inventory quality deactivations, see [Inventory Quality Deactivations](https://help.xandr.com/s/login/).
+For more information on inventory quality deactivations, see [Inventory quality deactivations](#inventory-quality-deactivations).

 1. **Instruct the buyer to submit a support ticket.**